ddsbook/blog/2014/09/mapping-ipv4.md

 hour and tossed it onto twitter.
 It is still getting retweets over a month later in spite of the redundancy in the title.

-The end result is a map that shows the population of geolocations that all IPv4 address lookups pull from:

 <img src="/blog/images/2014/09/origmap.png" title="plot of chunk origmap" alt="plot of chunk origmap" width="630px" />

 Bob and I have talked quite a bit before about the (questionable) value